geraintpalmer/geraintpalmer.github.io/cv-en.md

 * [NATCOR](http://www.natcor.ac.uk) Simulation - Loughborough University 2015
 * [NATCOR](http://www.natcor.ac.uk) Combinatorial Optimisation - Southampton University 2015
 * [Coleg Cymraeg Cenedlaethol](http://www.colegcymraeg.ac.uk/en/)'s Research Skills Programme - Lampeter University 2015 (Welsh Medium)
+* [NATCOR](http://www.natcor.ac.uk) Convex Optimisation - Edinburgh University 2016
+* [NATCOR](http://www.natcor.ac.uk) Forecasting & Predictive Analysis - Lancaster University 2016

 ## Skills

-Python, LaTeX, VBA, Excel, SPSS.
-I am currently learning to build web applications using Django.
+Python, LaTeX, VBA, Excel, SPSS, HTML, CSS.
+I am currently learning JavaScript.
 I hold a full, clean driving license.
 Fluent in both English and Welsh.

 ## Other

 I assist with lab sessions and marking for various modules of the MSc, undergraduate operational research modules, and the Computing for Mathematics module.
 I am also a maths and stats support tutor.
 I have also translated some materials from English to Welsh, such as class tests and coursework.

 I was a co-steam-organiser of the Stochastic Modelling Stream at the Young OR 19 in Aston.
 I was member of the organising committee for [DjangoCon Europe 2015, Cardiff](http://2015.djangocon.eu/).
+I was also involved in teaching on a mathematics summer school for first year undergraduates at the University of Namibia, Windhoek, in January 2016.

 I am a member of [The UK OR Society](https://www.theorsociety.com).